TheTransitClock/transitclockWebappRegression/README.md

 mvn -DargLine="-Dbaseurl=http://127.0.0.1:8080/web" install
 ```

 This will run the tests against a transiTime install at http://127.0.0.1:8080/web.
-You can change this to be any URL with transiTime installed to test it.
+You can change this to be any URL where transiTime is installed to test it.